Beyond the ‘Little Boxes’: Finding Authenticity and Purpose in Business and Life

 But what happens when those boxes feel too small?

-When you have dreams that don’t fit into a conventional mould?
+When you dream of a future that doesn’t fit the conventional mould?

 That’s something I’ve felt personally, and it’s why in 2020 I made some big changes in my own life.